robrodi/TfsRT/README.md

 I chose a bunch of crap I like to use :)

 * [Reactive Extensions] - going to try to base the interactions off of this.
+* [Fody and ReactiveUI] - because the best code is no code.
 * [mvvm] - I'm sure I'll mess it up or get lazy, but i'd like to simplify the ui/model with this pattern
 * [xunit] - Why not play with a different testing framework
 * [fluent assertions] - yep.